codership/documentation/galeracluster/source/documentation/ssl-config.rst

 When you finish generating the SSL certificates for your cluster, you need to enable it for each node.
 If you have not yet generated the SSL certificates, see :doc:`ssl-cert` for a guide on how to do so.

-.. note:: For Gelera Cluster, SSL configurations are not dynamic.
+.. note:: For Galera Cluster, SSL configurations are not dynamic.
 Since they must be set on every node in the cluster, if you are enabling this feature with a running cluster you need to restart the entire cluster.

 .. _`enable-ssl`: